-In Europe, we have entered into an agreement with a distributor to distribute Soliris[TM] (eculizumab) under pre-approval programs existing in certain European countries.
-As commercial approval, or marketing authorization, for Soliris had not been granted by the European Medicines Agency, or EMEA, in the three months ending March 31, 2007, all sales in Europe to date have been made on a "named-patient" or pre-approval basis.
-For revenue recognition purposes, our distributor is considered the final customer.
-For the three months ended March 31, 2007, we realized net sales of Soliris totaling \$974.
+In Europe, we have entered into an agreement with a distributor to distribute Soliris under pre-approval programs existing in certain European Union countries.
+As commercial approval, or marketing authorization, for Soliris has only recently been granted by the EMEA, all sales in the European Union to date have been made on a "named-patient", or pre-approval basis.
+Such sales have been recorded upon receipt of product by the health-care facility, which is typically a hospital, after shipment by the distributor.